Using stem cells to reduce complications after bowel cancer surgery

 The science behind the project

-Mr Burke’s research will investigate whether using a special type of stem cell (called adipose derived regenerative cells (ADRC)), known to help wound healing, could help prevent anastomotic leaks after bowel surgery.
+Mr Burke’s research investigated whether using a special type of stem cell, known to help wound healing, could help prevent anastomotic leaks after bowel surgery.

 The stem cells can be taken from the abdomen (tummy) during surgery and are applied to the join in the bowel using a special type of gel.
-Mr Burke will be using mice to find out more about whether this combination of stem cells and gel are safe to use and how well they can help to promote healing.
+Mr Burke used animal models to find out more about whether this combination of stem cells and gel are safe to use and how well they can help to promote healing and stop leakage.

 What difference will this project make?